Four Generations of Growing Beans

 Only a handful of varieties of beans are widely available throughout the United States, but the diversity of beans that exist is immense.
 It brings us so much joy to share these lesser known varieties of beans with the world!

 Sheridan Acres grows heirloom dry beans on part of our family’s fourth generation farm, where beans have been growing for almost 80 years.
-While the production equipment for black beans has evolved significantly over the years, our heirloom dry beans are cultivated using the same equipment Kevin Messing’s father was using 30 years ago on the land.
+While the production equipment for common dry beans has evolved significantly over the years, our heirloom dry beans require special attention.
+They are cultivated using the same equipment our father and grandfather used 30-plus years ago on the land.
 It’s all come full circle as we work to produce these historic bean varieties.